chembience/chembience/README.rst

 Please have at least `Docker CE 20.10 <https://docs.docker.com/engine/installation/>`_ and `Docker Compose 1.29 <https://docs.docker.com/compose/install/>`_ installed on your system.
 Chembience might run with earlier versions of both software packages but this is untested.
-Additionally a recent version of git is required.
+Additionally a reasonable recent version of git is required.

 Quick Start: Base Installation